cschetan77/front-end-int-prep/HTML_CSS/README.md

 ***

-Marking required fields correctly helps **prevent form errors**, provides **clear guidance** for all users, and ensures **compatibility with assistive technologies**[1][3][5].
+Marking required fields correctly helps **prevent form errors**, provides **clear guidance** for all users, and ensures **compatibility with assistive technologies**.

-A **skip link** is a special link placed at the start of a webpage that allows keyboard and assistive technology users to **bypass repetitive content** such as navigation menus, headers, or other repeated sections and jump straight to the main content[1][4][5].
+A **skip link** is a special link placed at the start of a webpage that allows keyboard and assistive technology users to **bypass repetitive content** such as navigation menus, headers, or other repeated sections and jump straight to the main content.

 ## Why Skip Links Are Needed

 - **Improves navigation efficiency:** Keyboard users typically tab through every link and control on a page in order.
-Without a skip link, they must cycle through the same menus and headers each time before reaching the main content, which can be slow and frustrating[1][6].
+Without a skip link, they must cycle through the same menus and headers each time before reaching the main content, which can be slow and frustrating.
-- **Supports assistive technologies:** Screen reader users hear page content in sequence; skip links save them from listening to repeated navigation on every page, helping them get to the core content quickly[4][5].
+- **Supports assistive technologies:** Screen reader users hear page content in sequence; skip links save them from listening to repeated navigation on every page, helping them get to the core content quickly.
-- **Reduces physical and cognitive strain:** Users with motor disabilities or cognitive impairments benefit by avoiding unnecessary keystrokes and distractions from repeated content[4][7].
+- **Reduces physical and cognitive strain:** Users with motor disabilities or cognitive impairments benefit by avoiding unnecessary keystrokes and distractions from repeated content.
-- **Accessibility compliance:** Many accessibility standards and laws (including WCAG Success Criterion 2.4.1) mandate a mechanism to bypass repeated content, often fulfilled by skip links[5][7].
+- **Accessibility compliance:** Many accessibility standards and laws (including WCAG Success Criterion 2.4.1) mandate a mechanism to bypass repeated content, often fulfilled by skip links.

 ### How Skip Links Work
-They are typically hidden off-screen but become visible when focused (e.g., by tabbing), allowing users to activate the link and jump directly to a landmark or the main content area[1][5].
+They are typically hidden off-screen but become visible when focused (e.g., by tabbing), allowing users to activate the link and jump directly to a landmark or the main content area.

 ***

-**In summary, skip links provide an essential shortcut for keyboard and assistive technology users to bypass repetitive elements and improve usability, accessibility, and compliance on websites[1][4][6].**
+**In summary, skip links provide an essential shortcut for keyboard and assistive technology users to bypass repetitive elements and improve usability, accessibility, and compliance on websites.**

 To visually hide a skip link—but keep it accessible for screen reader and keyboard users—use CSS to move the link off-screen by default, then make it visible when the link receives keyboard focus.
-This ensures all users who need it (such as keyboard users) can see and activate the skip link, while others do not see unnecessary UI clutter[3][1][6][8].
+This ensures all users who need it (such as keyboard users) can see and activate the skip link, while others do not see unnecessary UI clutter.

 ## Accessible Skip Link Pattern